-- Task 5: Ensure all records are "claimed" by maintainers (a functionality that already exists in BioSharing) - Contact and invite relevant groups/people to claim, update and maintain relevant records - Task 6: Cross-link the content by create relations among policies, content standards and databases, via their relevance to specific life science areas, technologies and data types.
+- Maintainers of records are already associated to their ORCID (as a reward and accreditation mechanism to help drive new contributions, giving a sense of ownership and enabling the network effects of a community). - FundRef43 IDs will be used to tag funders (of standards, databases, but also as creators of policies). - Implementation of group institutional identifiers, when these become available - Task 4: Assemble journal and funder policies regarding the use of named standards and deposit in specific databases - Review the existing content of Sherpa/Juliet, and the JRDPR pilot, and any other available information sources or schema that can be reused, leveraged etc. - Task 5: Ensure all records are "claimed" by maintainers (a functionality that already exists in BioSharing) - Contact and invite relevant groups/people to claim, update and maintain relevant records - Task 6: Cross-link the content by create relations among policies, content standards and databases, via their relevance to specific life science areas, technologies and data types.

-• WP4: Metrics and recommendations
+WP4: Metrics and recommendations

-- Task 1: Using collected information, develop formal criteria to assess the maturity of the standards, their usage in databases, standing in the community and level of endorsement; work will be done closely ongoing activities in ELIXIR, relevant RDA IGs and WGs, the Standards Group of the NIH Big Data to Knowledge (BD2K) Initiative, and others also tackling repositories accreditation. - Generate recommendations and co-use information, tagging the records to drive queries and facilitate filtering of the results. - Outline proposal for methods and tools that will be needed to monitor the criteria. - Task 2: Develop recommendations to standards-developing communities to identify and version their files, e.g. technical specifications, suggesting suitable places where these can also be stored and accessed. - Task 3: Usability testing and iterative UI development (limited in scope for initial prototype)
+- Task 1: Using collected information, develop formal criteria to assess the maturity of the standards, their usage in databases, standing in the community and level of endorsement; work will be done closely ongoing activities in ELIXIR, relevant RDA and CASRAI IGs and WGs, and others also tackling repositories accreditation. - Generate recommendations and co-use information, tagging the records to drive queries and facilitate filtering of the results. - Outline proposal for methods and tools that will be needed to monitor the criteria. - Task 2: Develop recommendations to standards-developing communities to identify and version their files, e.g. technical specifications, suggesting suitable places where these can also be stored and accessed. - Task 3: Usability testing and iterative UI development (limited in scope for initial prototype)